henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 20. When checking strings, vectors: watch out for out-of-bound error
 21. Think of all cases before you type `+=` and `return` (leetcode 124, cases could be thought of when typing)
 22. When pushing things onto the stack, we can just push the index, instead of value-index pair!
 (84)
+23. Do **NOT** be afraid when you see problems being labelled as hard!

 # Compilation